unt-libraries/django-subjects/README.md

 About
 -----

-Coming soon.
+This Django web application allows for the creation and maintenance of a catalog of subjects.

 Requirements
 ------------

 * Python 2.7
-* Django TBD
+* Django 1.6

 Installation